 - accumulating a massive amount of savings in a short time

 Think about it this way: for every year you bank half of your salary, you earn a year of retirement.
 After 3 years of saving 50% of your income, you will have 3 years’ worth of liveable savings.

 Actually, thanks to interest and investment returns, you’re likely to have more.
-This means every year you reduce your lifestyle now, buys you more than a year of financial freedom later.
-It’s an attractive trade-off, which is exactly why it spurs so much enthusiasm for the FIRE-y millennials that dare to undertake it.
+Every year you reduce your lifestyle now, buys you more than a year of financial freedom later.
+It’s an attractive trade-off, which is exactly why it spurs so much enthusiasm for the FIRE-y millennials.

 Earn as much money as you possibly can

 This is a good rule to follow whether you want to FIRE or not.